Dynamic Societies of Ancient & Medieval Africa

 Especially for educators of grades 6-12.

 Africa has a history of complex societies and rich cultures which has not, traditionally, been appreciated fully despite its deep and lasting contributions to humanity.
 This 4-week asynchronous online course will illuminate the longevity and dynamism of African civilizations, cultural developments, and connectedness to the world, with an emphasis on sub-Saharan regions.
 Each of four sessions will trace a different theme across a set of case studies and contexts: geography and environment; trade, exchange and cultural diffusion; knowledge and belief; and social structure and governance.
-Participants will explore a wealth of new websites and sources for the art, archaeology, technological achievements and literature of pre-modern African societies.
+Participants will explore a wealth of new websites and sources for the art, archaeology, technological achievements and literatures of pre-modern African societies.
 Inquiry-centered approaches using interactive maps, material objects, and 3-D archaeological re-creations will also be featured.
 The course is highly relevant for teachers of geography, world history, ancient societies and world religions.
 All educators who seek a deeper understanding of Africa’s dynamic history are welcome.